GoldenKacper/GoldenKacper/README.md

 - 👯 I’m looking to collaborate on [Intelligent State Detector](https://github.com/Tomunek/ISD.git)

-- 👨‍💻 All of my projects are available at [On This profile](On This profile)
+- 👨‍💻 All of my projects are available on This profile

 - 📫 How to reach me **242403@edu.p.lodz.pl**

-- 📄 Know about my experiences [I am looking for my first programmer job](I am looking for my first programmer job)
+- 📄 Know about my experiences: I am looking for my first programmer job

 - ⚡ Fun fact **I was lucky enough to have found something I like since I was a child, and this passion turned out to be programming.
 Some time has passed, about 10 years, and I am still developing in the direction that I like**